 A T-line enclosure or transmission line enclosure is a box style that permits low-end extension through controlled responses.

 Transmission line enclosures make use of an acoustic transmission line design in the cabinet enclosure.
 While in regular sealed and ported enclosures, sound waves reverb in a fairly simple damped enclosure, in a T-line enclosure, sound waves from behind the bass driver disperse into a maze of crumpled and damped absorbent materials which allows for greater control and increased speaker energy.

 With this design, the resonance in the system improves the bass response which makes T-Line enclosures perfect for the subwoofers.

 Uses Of T-Line Subwoofer Enclosures

-There are two main uses of transmission lines subwoofer boxes:
+There are two main uses of transmission line subwoofer boxes:

 1. Cleaning The Bass

 Bass effects will always vary depending on the nature of the box enclosures used in the subwoofer system.
 Where subwoofer units produce earth-shattering bass effects, T-line subwoofer enclosures will help keep away the strange effect.

 Properly designed T-line enclosures provide a massive bass response, however, they need to be tightly fixed to sufficiently handle the fast and deep bass.
 Besides, any use of T-lines will depend on the kind of effect or results you intend to get from them.

 Remember the factors that affect t-line effects on sound quality discussed above.
 You will, therefore, need to pay more attention to the factors if you want better results in terms of the ability of the system to clean the bass.